KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/custom.md

 * Nodes is the jargon term for computers that do the computations to maintain the network.
 * Maintaining the network is done by validating.
 OP_CODES are the instructions of the network that need validating.
 * Some nodes are heavily computational (miners), some are quiet and store a valuable private key within the wallet.
 * There's additional software to make this blockchain useful (for transfering value) & easier to use.
-Like the internet became useful for transfering information, blockchain technology enables dApps to create new ways of collaborating.
+Like the internet became useful for transfering information, blockchain technology enables software to create new ways of collaborating.
 Blockchain: Mobile Wallets, DEX, Explorers vs WWW: webserver, database, email & streaming protocols)

 ## Goal of our Antara Module